jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 same meaning.
 There is nothing more in one than in the other.
-Perhaps they will not be content with this, and may find it surprising that among all the hypotheses, or rather all the conventions, that can be made on thisscience and hypothesis 132 subject there is one which is more convenient than the rest?
+Perhaps they will not be content with this, and may find it surprising that among all the hypotheses, or rather all the conventions, that can be made on this subject there is one which is more convenient than the rest?

 But if we have admitted it without difficulty when it is a question of the laws of astronomy, why should we object when it is a question of the laws of mechanics?

-We have seen that the co-ordinates of bodies are deter- mined by differential equations of the second order, and that so are the differences of these co-ordinates.
+We have seen that the co-ordinates of bodies are determined by differential equations of the second order, and that so are the differences of these co-ordinates.
 This is what we have called the generalised principle of inertia, and the principle of relative motion.
 If the distances of